davidedm26/LegalAIze/README.md

 ---

-### C. Collaboration Mode
+### B. Collaboration Mode

 > **Note:** You must have collaboration access to the DagsHub and GitHub repositories.

-Update DVC remote with your credentials:
+If you are a Collaborator with WRITE permissions on Dagshub and Github, you can collaborate with the LegalAIze team, setting your credentials :

 ```bash
 dvc remote modify origin --local auth basic
 dvc remote modify origin --local user YOUR_USERNAME
 dvc remote modify origin --local password YOUR_TOKEN
 ```
-Now you can eventually change the parameters, reproduce the pipeline and push a new version of the code, linked with the new artifacts, with:
+Now you can eventually **change the parameters, reproduce the pipeline and push a new version of the code and new artifacts**, with:
 ```bash
 git add .
 git commit -m "Update pipeline and artifacts"